 Over the last twenty plus years, Lower and Middle Cullen Lakes have consistently fallen into the mid mesotrophic range.
 Their water clarity is very good for this range of lakes, their total phosphorus is usually in the middle of the range, and their chlorophyll a is in the high part of this range.
 Over the same time period, Upper Cullen has fallen into the high mesotrophic range.
-Its water clarity is in the middle of the range, and its chlorophyll a is in the eutrophic range.
+Its water clarity is in the middle of the range, its total phosphorus is in the high part of the range, and its chlorophyll a is in the eutrophic range.